JustnormalOk/website-text-generation/README.md

 // Image 5: Settings //

-- If your computer/laptop is weak, reduce the GPU offload, turn on Keep Model in Memory
+- If your computer/laptop is weak, reduce the GPU offload

+- Additional Note: turn on Keep Model in Memory

 4. After that, press Load Model
 5. After loading model, go in VS code, press app.py